 HOW DOES VAT WORK?
 VAT is a tax on the amount by which the value of goods or a service increases at each stage of production or distribution.
 Examples for small businesses and charging VAT include:

 These types of VAT charges are 'taxable supplies' and apply to most small businesses.
 The general rate of VAT has been 20% in the United Kingdom since 2011.
-But, a different set of Value Added Tax rules apply to charities.
+But, VAT for charities uses a different set of rules.

 All businesses with VAT registration need to know when to charge VAT on invoices for their services and goods.
 Nevertheless, they can also reclaim some of the tax on business related goods and services they paid for.